|

 looking for a good investment with moderate returns and medium risk, than

-There are several stages of documentation required by
+there are "good deals".
+Stages of Documentation There are several stages of documentation required by

 most funding sources during the